Gap-Friendly Strategies

 Caregiving

-Highlight: 'Family caregiver' shows responsibility.
-Add any relevant skills gained (healthcare coordination, budget management).
+Highlight 'Family caregiver' — it shows responsibility.
+Roughly 100 million U.S. adults provide unpaid care, so employers increasingly recognize caregiving gaps.
+Add skills gained (healthcare coordination, budget management).

 Health issues

-Keep brief: 'Medical leave - fully recovered and ready to return' is sufficient.
-No need to disclose details.
+Keep brief: 'Medical leave — fully recovered and ready to return' is sufficient.
+Under the FMLA, eligible employees may take protected leave — you do not need to disclose medical details on your resume.

 Education